jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 	but it hasn't been watered.
 	It's  dying.

-GEMINI:	I know.
+Speaker A:	I know.

 SABRINA: Gonna rip your purse.

-GEMINI:	I know.
+Speaker A:	I know.

 KENDRA:	See if I spent the night Mom,
 	you'd think I'd still be in my uniform?